COBRAPROsimulator/COBRAPRO/paper/paper.md

 I = I_data;
 V = V_data;
 ```
 Once the all user inputs have been defined, run the `DFN_pso_0_05C.m` code to start the PSO.
-Once the PSO is finished, the code prints the identified parameters, and the voltage and SOC objective function values to the Command Window:
+Once the PSO is finished, the code prints the identified parameter values, and the HPPC voltage and SOC objective function values to the Command Window:
 ```
 Displaying identified values...
 ------------------------